 Present: Initiator of the ‘Culture Time Button’.
 A proposal for a payment system for online cultural publications.

 2020 Technical realisation (lithography) and advisor for the photo book ‘Amsterdam’ designed and edited by the late Anthon Beeke in 1990.
 A project by Sasha Happée and RobStolk printers.
-To be published in summer 2021.
+Published in summer 2022.

 2013: Publication of the Photo Book ‘Улица-Street-Straße, Eastern Europe and the former Soviet Union 1987-2003, Weiw publishing house Amsterdam/Stralsund.
 International presentation at the Buchmesse in Leipzig.
 Dutch presentation at Foam, Photography Museum Amsterdam.

 The book ‘Улица-Street-Straße’ is bilingual.
 There are two versions: Russian/German and Russian/English.
 Target group were Europeans with Eastern roots living in the West.
 Many of their children are not fluent Russian speakers, a bilingual book might help the different generations to discuss the recent history that concerns them.
 The book got great reviews in the Dutch national press (NRC, de Volkskrant, Trouw et cetera).
 The Guardian and the Calvert Journal listed me among what they called the ’25 most prominent foreign Photographers in the Post-Soviet World’.

 During the years he was involved in conserving and even saving archives of old photographers like Eva Besnyö, Ata Kandó and Dolf Toussaint.
 Working in cooperation with institutions as the Amsterdam City Archive, the Netherlands Photo Museum and the Maria Austria Institute.